 As we celebrate and give thanks you are invited to bring the whole of your life.
 Our modern world has taught us to compartmentalize our lives and separate our worship from the rest of our life.
 In our culture, where many things have become entertainment, some people may even think that church is a form of entertainment where the congregation are simply passive recipients.
 I would like to invite everyone to become active participants in our Sunday liturgy.

 One way this can happen is through participation in the prayers of the people.
 There have been occasions when people have wanted prayer concerns added to our common prayer and have not been able to do that.
 There is a binder available to add names of people you would like us to pray for and, also local concerns and especially I invite you to take seriously events and special Meaford initiatives.
 Prayer is not magic and it is not about changing God.
 It is primarily about changing our own perspective and motivating us to act to make happen that for which we pray.

 I encourage you to participate more fully by adding your prayer concerns to the list.
 Whoever is leading the prayers will pick it up at the beginning of the service.

 I am very grateful to all of the people that contribute to the wonderful liturgy we enjoy, from the lay readers to the chancel guild, to the choir, the sides-people and servers.
 Thank you for your work.
-We are very blessed to have a new server and are happy to have others.
-Kendra enjoyed her first experience and is looking forward to the next time.
 We can also always use more readers and leaders of the prayers.
 You do not need to be a lay reader to lead the prayers.
 If you are interested in more participation please speak to me; and thanks to all of you for enriching our common worship.